-Notes: The Shah Deniz consortium will decide by the end of June on whether Phase 2 production from the field will go to Europe via TAP or Nabucco West.
+Notes: Although the Shah Deniz consortium chose TAP, it is still possible that Nabucco West will be constructed at a later date if additional natural gas supplies become available.
 The South Stream pipeline project, Russia's response to developing the Southern Corridor for Caspian natural gas, is a 2,200 bcf per year pipeline sponsored by EDF (France), ENI (Italy), Gazprom (Russia), and Wintershall (Germany) to bring Russian natural gas to Europe.
 South Stream is also designed to bypass troubled transit states like Ukraine and Belarus.